 Run the bulls at San Fermin Festival

 The festival is known worldwide.
 It takes place in the second week of July each year.
-San Fermin has put Pamplona in the world’s tourist map, single-handedly, despite the local government and the media efforts to push forward other aspects of the city’s culture.
-If you are in the city during this time, take part in this controversial, yet an adrenaline-charged event of San Fermin.
+San Fermin has put Pamplona on the world’s tourist map, single-handedly, despite the local government and the media efforts to push forward other aspects of the city’s culture.
+If you are in the city during this time, take part in this controversial yet adrenaline-charged event of San Fermin.
 Alternatively, you can just spectate by renting out flats with balconies along Calle de la Estafeta for the finest vantage viewpoint.

 Marvel in the Ancient City Walls

 Since the Roman era, Pamplona has been strategically enclave, though sections of the fortress had to be knocked down by the Spanish army due to the bulging population of the city.
-The remaining bulwarks still majestically stand and you can come by and witness the historic remains of Pamplona.
+The remaining bulwarks still majestically stand, and you can come by and witness the historic remains of Pamplona.
 During summer, visitors can relish the reenactments of ancient battle scenes and numerous concerts.
 While here, don’t miss out on visiting Fortin de San Bartolome.